Tudat/tudat/installation/setupDevEnvironment.rst

 .. tip::

-   As the build system (CMake and GCC) used for Tudat is native in Linux, it is recommended to work with Tudat in a Linux environment, such as Ubuntu.
+It is recommended to work with Tudat in a Unix-based environment, such as macOS or Ubuntu.
 This can speed up CMake parse times up to a factor of 10 and may also speed up the compilation process itself.
-Moreover, installation of the development environment is more straightforward on Linux as compared to Windows.
+Moreover, installation of the development environment is more straightforward compared to Windows.
+Tudat will work and install perfectly fine on Windows, but working with it, and especially developing it, will be less user-friendly.
 If you do not want to give up on your Windows installation, you can still benefit from Linux by exploiting a dual boot configuration; instructions on how to do this can be found **here**.

 .. toctree::
    :maxdepth: 1